nobodyisnobody/write-ups/MetaCtf.2021/pwn/Sequential.Shellcode/README.md

 a increasing only shellcode..more or less...

-The shellcode is copied to a memory zone RWX mapper at address 0x0000133713370000
+The shellcode is copied to a memory zone RWX mapped at address 0x0000133713370000

 first we use the fact that in the register rcx, you will get the length of shellcode less 1.